yomorun/yomo/example/multi-zipper/README.md

-# Multiple Zippers
+# Cascading Zippers

-This example represents how YoMo works with multiple zippers in mesh network.
+This example represents how YoMo works with cascading zippers in mesh network.

 ## Code structure

 + `source`: Mocking random data and send it to `zipper-1`. [docs.yomo.run/source](https://docs.yomo.run/source)
 + `zipper-1`: Receive the streams from `source`, and broadcast it to downstream `zipper-2` in another region. [docs.yomo.run/zipper](https://docs.yomo.run/zipper)
 + `zipper-2`: Receive the streams from upstream `zipper-1`. [docs.yomo.run/zipper](https://docs.yomo.run/zipper)
-+ `sfn`: Receive the streams from `zipper-2` and print it in terminal. [docs.yomo.run/stream-function](https://docs.yomo.run/stream-function)
++ `sfn`: Receive the streams from `zipper-2` and print it in terminal. [docs.yomo.run/stream-function](https://docs.yomo.run/stream-fn)

 ## How to run the example